 Search below for a variety of recommended San Diego tours.
 Whether it’s kayaking in La Jolla, paragliding at Black’s Beach (near La Jolla), or sightseeing in downtown San Diego, there’s a bit of something for everyone in this Southern California city.

-LGBT – Gay San Diego Travel Guide
+LGBTQ – Gay San Diego Travel Guide

 Like most Californian cities, San Diego is a warm and welcoming destination with a relative long history of LGBTQ equality.
 The neighborhood of Hillcrest in downtown San Diego is home to most of the gay and lesbian nightlife, with a handful of bars, clubs, and shops.
 Here are a few highlights: